Technofrikus/Fusion360-Tool-Icons/README.md

 # Fusion360-Tool-Icons
-Tool icons from Autodesk Fusion 360.
+Nearly all icons from Autodesk Fusion 360.
 New Versions from 2021